 A supply chain attack exploits outside providers and partners that can access your systems to penetrate your digital infrastructure.
 Once in the system, they can…

-There is a multitude of methods and supply chain vulnerabilities that bad actors exploit to infiltrate a target organization’s network.
+There are multitudes of methods and supply chain vulnerabilities that bad actors exploit to infiltrate a target organization’s network.
 Some of the most common types of supply chain attacks include:

 Any company that provides software or hardware to other organizations is a target for attackers.
 Even top security vendors, such as FireEye, Microsoft, and Malwarebytes, are not immune to supply chain attacks.
 However, there are ways to reduce the likelihood of an attack and reduce the damage to your company and reputation.